 If a child who is reported to have been sexually abused presents to medical facility, screening should be conducted to verify the existence of sexual contact.
 Where this is confirmed, the matter should be reported to the Department of Social Development, and the Police Department notified.
 Even where the sexual contact cannot be confirmed, the suspicion should be reported to the Department of Social Development.
 Thereafter, the Department of Social Development should coordinate the conduct of a formal forensic evaluation in conjunction with the reporting or other physician.
-A complete physical and laboratory examination should be done (Rape kit evaluation if deemed necessary).
-Acute medical problems and /or injuries should be identified and documented with photographs, drawings of location and extent of injuries.
+A complete physical and laboratory examination should be identified and documented with photographs, drawings of location and extent of injuries.
 Testing and treatment for HIV/STD/pregnancy, should be done and follow-up treatment arranged.
 This documented evidence should be copied and forwarded to Police/Prosecution and necessary treatment arranged.